Where can I get my fingerprints taken? (top)

 How do I get my towed vehicle back? (top)

-In most cases the owner of the vehicle will have to come to the Sheriff's HMB sub station to obtain a vehicle release.
+The owner of the vehicle will have to come to the Sheriff's HMB sub station to obtain a vehicle release.
 If the owner is unavailable a letter signed by the owner will be needed.
 A service fee maybe assessed for the release of the vehicle, additionally you will be responsible for any tow and storage fees levied by the tow company.
 If the owner is unlicensed, two licensed drivers must accompany you; one to drive to the tow yard, and one to drive the vehicle.

 What phone number should I call? (top)